Red (Taylor Swift album): 2021 re-recording

-In November 2020, following a dispute over the ownership of the masters to her back catalog, Swift began to re-record her first six studio albums.
-The first one was Fearless (Taylor's Version), released on April 9, 2021.
-On June 18, 2021, Swift announced Red (Taylor's Version) would be released on November 12, 2021, a week earlier than originally planned.
-The album contains all 30 songs Swift recorded for the 2012 release of Red; these include the charity single "Ronan", her recordings of the 2016 Little Big Town single "Better Man" and 2018 Sugarland single "Babe", the ten-minute version of "All Too Well", and six other previously unreleased tracks.
-The ownership of the original album was sold back to Swift on May 30, 2025, alongside her other five albums released under Big Machine.
+Following the 2019 dispute over the ownership of the masters to her back catalog, Swift began re-recording her first six studio albums including Red in November 2020.
+By re-recording those albums, Swift had the ownership to the new master recordings, which enabled her to control the licensing of her songs for commercial use and therefore devalued the Big Machine-owned masters.
+The re-recording of Red, titled Red (Taylor's Version), was released on November 12, 2021.
+In addition to the re-recordings of the 19 tracks on the original Red, the re-recorded album features re-recorded versions of the charity single "Ronan", the songs "Better Man" and "Babe" that Swift had written for the country groups Little Big Town and Sugarland, the 10-minute version of "All Too Well", and six previously unreleased tracks.
+The ownership of the original album's master recording, alongside her other five albums released under Big Machine, was acquired by Swift on May 30, 2025.